 Some of the things AQUILA provides our clients during the needs assessment phase that you may want to ask your broker for include:

 Next, your broker will analyze the information gathered in the needs assessment and produce a realistic timeline for your project.
-They will look at your goals and challenges and design a holistic process, while allocating adequate time to achieve the best possible results and setting solid goal dates for each step of the process.
+They will look at your goals and challenges and design a holistic process while allocating adequate time to achieve the best possible results and setting solid goal dates for each step of the process.

-Creating a timeline provides both the broker and the client an ongoing guideline to manage the process and helps set expectations at the forefront of the process.
+Creating a timeline provides both the broker and the client with an ongoing guideline to manage the process and helps set expectations at the forefront of the process.

 Ready to start planning your site selection schedule?